219-design/qt-qml-project-template-with-ci/README.md

 ## How to Start Using this Template Repository

-There are two recommended ways for you to begin your own project based off of this repository.
+There are two supported ways for you to begin your own project based off of this repository.
 You need only choose one.

 ### Use via GitHub

+Note: While GitHub indeed provides a one-click solution that will result in a fully-functioning copy of this project, we nevertheless recommend the Cookiecutter method (next section) due the flexibility it provides for renaming the whole project (and C++ namespace) at once.

 To use via GitHub, log in at github.com, visit this project's hompage (https://github.com/219-design/qt-qml-project-template-with-ci), and click the "Use this template" button in the GitHub web UI.

+In response to your button click, GitHub will create a copy of this repo that is owned by *your* GitHub account.

+You then need to clone *your* new repo using [the normal GitHub procedures](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

+You must also read "Your first commit" (below) before continuing further:

 ### Use via Cookiecutter

+(Skip this section if you chose to click GitHub's "Use this template" button.)

 Get [cookiecutter](https://cookiecutter.readthedocs.io/).